 What does the Bible say about love?
 In short, A LOT.

-These 4 unique forms of love found in Scripture show us both what God has done for us and how we show love to those around us.
+These 4 types of love teach us the depth of God’s love and how we show love to those around us.

 What Does The Bible Say About Love?

-If you want to read more Bible verses about love you can check out this list: Bible Verses About Love
+If you want to read more Bible verses about love you can check out this list: The 39 Best Bible Verses About Love

 Bible Verses About Love

-Here’s some of the highlights about love in the Bible:
+Here are some of the highlights of love in the Bible:

 This is only a small sampling of the Bible verses that talk about love, but I think this gives us an overview of this topic.